Ipgnosis/tic_tac_toe/README.md

 The game loop can be run in 3 different modes for each of the 2 agents (X/O):
 - Random - the agent randomly selects a move from the available spaces (see also 'Error avoidance' below)
-- Best - the agent selects the best move from available choices based on an algorithm (see also 'Best move algorithm' below)
+- Best - the agent selects the best move from available choices based on an algorithm (see also 'Best Move Algorithm' below)
 - Human - the agent delegates the play selection to a human interlocutor.

 When training the agents, running both agents in Best mode means they tend to fixate on a small number of game states, rather than exploring the larger action space.
 So it is (currently) better to run in Best-Random mode: which forces the Best agent to have to react to the full range of plays from the Random agent.
 However, this creates a problem because one agent gets trained and then when you flip the modes, the other agent is dominated by the first and can't find a way to win.
 Therefore enabling 'flip_mode' allows the agents to alternate between Best and Random and thereby gain experience and explore the action space in parallel.

 After each move made by the agent, probabilities of win/lose/draw are calculated for the game state as it exists at the completion of that move.

-Each game record is saved in a game history file (see 'game history' below), assuming that the game is not a duplicate of a game that has been played before.
+Each game record is saved in a game history file (see 'Game History' below), assuming that the game is not a duplicate of a game that has been played before.
 Note that 'uniqueness' is evaluated against a transposition algorithm that considers all rotations and reflections of a given game state (see also 'Transposition' below).
 The game data stored is:
 - Result - X win, O win, Draw
 - Game - a list of the moves made
 - Probs - a list of the outcome probabilities for each corresponding move from the perspective of the agent (X/O) that made the move (P(win), P(loss), P(draw))